therealhammer/arris3442-devicetracker-ha/README.txt

 # ARRIS 3442 Device Tracker for Home Assistant

+WARNING, THIS REPO IS WIP AND DOES NOT WORK YET

 This repository allows users to create a custom component to use the arris device tracker.

 Installation: